MirzaLeka/JavaScript-Land/README.md

 ### Introducing *JSLand*, one of the best places to learn JavaScript!

-JSLand project is heavily focused on JavaScript language and covers topics like object oriented programming, major features of ES2015, ES2016, all the way to ES2019, asynchronous javascript, higher order functions, context, collections, immutability, but also covers Node.js, Express, MongoDB, Mocha, Lodash, Jquery, Webpack, even fundamentals of React.
+JSLand project is heavily focused on JavaScript language and covers topics like object oriented programming, major features of ES2015, ES2016, all the way to ES2019, asynchronous javascript, higher order functions, context, collections, immutability, but also Node.js, Express, MongoDB, Mocha, Lodash, Jquery, Webpack and React.
-There is also a section for various interesting modules like Moment, Bcrypt and Opn.
+There is also a section for various interesting modules like Moment, Bcrypt and many other.

 In every lesson there is a __Useful links__ file where you'll find more detailed docs regarding the lesson, as well as videos that will explain to you how things work.